MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/extended-security-updates-overview.md

 In-place upgrades can typically upgrade Windows Server through at least one version, sometimes even two versions.
 For example, Windows Server 2012 R2 can upgrade in-place to Windows Server 2019.
 However, if you're running Windows Server 2008 or Windows Server 2008 R2, there's no direct upgrade path to Windows Server 2016 or later.
 Instead, you must first upgrade to Windows Server 2012 R2, then upgrade to Windows Server 2016 or Windows Server 2019.

 As you upgrade, you can also migrate to Azure at any time.
-For more information about your on-premises upgrade options [supported upgrade paths for Windows Server](supported-upgrade-paths.md).
+For more information about your on-premises upgrade options, see [supported upgrade paths for Windows Server](supported-upgrade-paths.md).

 ## Upgrade SQL Server in parallel with your Windows Servers